Prevents generation of copy constructor and copy assignment operator in derived classes. More...

 Instances of polymorphic classes are not meant to be copied.
 The C++ standards generate a default copy constructor and copy assignment function if these functions have not been defined in the class.

 There is a subtle bug in this code, the function get_connection returns a reference to a Connection which is captured by value instead of reference.

 get_connection returns a reference to serial_connection it is copied into the local variable connection.
 The vtable and others members defined in Connection are copied, but members defined in SerialConnection are left apart.
 This can cause severe crashes or bugs if the virtual functions captured use members not present in the base declaration.

-To solve that problem, the copy constructor and assignment operator have to be declared (but don't need to be defined) in the private section of the Connection class:
+To solve that problem, the copy constructor and assignment operator have to be defined as deleted:

-Although manually declaring private copy constructor and assignment functions works, it is not ideal.
+Although manually defining deleted copy constructor and assignment functions works, it is not ideal.
 These declarations are usually easy to forget, not immediately visible, and may be obscure to uninformed programmers.